Kamishibai: Golden age

+During the 1930s and 1940s, the Japanese government co-opted kamishibai for wartime propaganda.
+Its accessibility and performative nature made it a powerful medium for mobilizing both urban and rural populations.
+Propaganda kamishibai plays were mass-produced and disseminated through official networks, targeting audiences in Japan and its colonies, including Korea, Taiwan and Manchuria.
+These plays aimed to foster loyalty and sacrifice for the emperor and the nation, with performances often conducted by conscripted young women in schools, factories, and neighborhood associations.
+In contrast to the lively and improvisational street-corner kamishibai, wartime performances were tightly controlled, with strict scripts and subdued delivery to emphasize the story over the performer.
+While many plays promoted patriotism, some subtly conveyed the futility of war, focusing on shared suffering and collective endurance.

-The early post-war period was particularly hard on the citizens of Japan who wanted to rebuild their lives in a rapidly changing environment.
+The early postwar period was particularly hard on the citizens of Japan who wanted to rebuild their lives in a rapidly changing environment.
 Comics became popular in newspapers and magazines, depicting scenes of everyday life injected with humour.
 A strong publishing industry emerged from the demand for comics, but outside of this industry, the desire for cheap entertainment further stimulated the demand for kamishibai.
-Five million children and adults were entertained across Japan daily during the post-war period.
+Five million children and adults were entertained across Japan daily during the postwar period.

 The gaito kamishibaiya ("street-corner kamishibai storyteller") parked their bicycle at a familiar intersection and banged their hyōshigi ("clapping sticks") together to announce their presence and create anticipation for the show.
 When the audience arrived they would sell sweets to the children as a fee for the show, which was their main source of income.
 They would then unfold a butai, a miniature wooden proscenium which held the illustrated boards for the narrator to change as he narrated (and provided sound effects for) the unscripted story.
 True artists only used hand-painted original art, not the mass-produced kind found in schools or for other communication purposes.